warlock601/MLFlow/README.md

 This is how we validate ansd see whther for a new test data everything if working fine or not. </br>

 - There's another way of doing it in the form of a generic Python function.
 Best thing about this is that these are generic things so you don't have to set the input and output each & every time.
+Uese a generic format to load a specific model so that it is generic to all the libraries we will be using.
 ```bash
 ## Load the model back for prediction as a generic Python function model